 This year Poetry Month sort of creeped up on me unexpectedly.
 I mean, I knew it was coming, but I had some publishing goals for the end of 2013 that I didn’t quite make, due to a death of a loved one, various illnesses in the family, car repairs, and all those things that life throws at you when it’s not paying sufficient attention to your own plans.
 So I’ve been working hard at catching up on those publishing goals, including the compilation of my first chapbook that I’m entering into a few contests this year.

-If you are new here you can click on the Links above (in bold blue) to look back at the recordings and their companion posts for the last two years, or click here to find the playlists on my YouTube channel, and here to listen in on what I’ve been up to on SoundCloud.
-The links are also over there on your right in the sidebar if you want to come back later and check them out.
+If you are new here you can click on the Links above to look back at the recordings and their companion posts for the last two years, or click here to find the playlists on my YouTube channel and here to listen in on what I’ve been up to on SoundCloud.
+Those links are also in the footer down below, along with how to find me on social media.

 Again, no challenge this year, but I will attempt to post something each day here for National Poetry Month, give or take an hour as I am often sitting down to write here at just around midnight.